Image of Erythronium albidum

 • Harvesting mean: Open the pod, remove seeds

-• Seed Viability Test: No test needed before donating
+• Seed viability test: No test needed before donating

-• Packaging Measure: Six (6) seeds (eyeball)
+• Packaging measure: Six (6) seeds (eyeball)

-• Seed Storage: Keep moisten and cool, in a ziploc bag, in the fridge, with the seeds in soil, paper towel or coffee filter, until donation
+• Seed storage: Keep moisten and cool, in a ziploc bag, in the fridge, with the seeds in soil, paper towel or coffee filter, until donation

-• On Cultivar: Yes, do not donate unless you know source, and there are no known cultivars in your garden or at proximity
+• At least one cultivar: Yes, do not donate unless you know source, and there are no known cultivars in your garden or at proximity